EC-DIGIT-CSIRC/ec_digit_saf_ta/README.md

 - Copy those files to the `local` folder.
 - Edit `inputs.conf` so that the __monitor stanzas__ point to the proper folder path with SAF cases and the __host\_segment__ field points to the correct segment according to the configured path.
 - Edit `ec_digit_saf_ta_settings.conf` so that the path within the section `cases` points to the path where to find the `cases.json` file.
 By default, at the root of the SAF cases folder. __Note:__ You can also tune the `logging` configuration.
+- Make sure the environment variable `$SPLUNK_HOME` exists.
+Otherwise the scripted input will not work.
+If you *override* the scripted input in the local folder, the Add-on will still attempt to create the log files `ec_digit_saf_ta_read_cases.log.X` willunder the folder `/opt/splunk/var/log/splunk`, which if it does not exist and the user under which the Splunk instance does not have write privileges will fail to create.
+Therefore, make sure the environment variable `$SPLUNK_HOME` exists.

 You are ready to roll!